-Schedule: T/TR, 11:00 - 12:15, MEC 206
+Schedule: T/R, 1100-1215, MEC 206

-Course Description:
+Course Description and Structure:

-This course is the first semester of the capstone experience where groups of students bring together their fundamentals and laboratory practice skills to develop solutions to a major engineering design problem.
-Students will examine fundamental principles in engineering, materials design and selection, as well as develop project management and team building skills.
-Students will begin a two-semester project and prepare technical reports and presentations of the results.
-This course directly supports MSE program education outcomes.
+This course is the second semester of the capstone experience where groups of students bring together their fundamentals and laboratory practice skills to solve a major design or failure analysis problem.
+Students will examine fundamental principles in materials design and selection, as well as develop project management and team building skills.
+Students will conclude a two-semester project by conducting experimental and computational solutions as outlined in their first semester proposal document.
+During the course of the semester, technical milestone and final reports will be generated that will include ongoing results and discussions.